Analyzing Village Super Market (VLGEA) & The Competition

-Village Super Market (NASDAQ: VLGEA) is one of 48 publicly-traded companies in the “Grocery stores” industry, but how does it compare to its competitors?
-We will compare Village Super Market to similar businesses based on the strength of its analyst recommendations, dividends, risk, institutional ownership, earnings, profitability and valuation.
+Village Super Market (NASDAQ: VLGEA) is one of 48 public companies in the “Grocery stores” industry, but how does it compare to its peers?
+We will compare Village Super Market to similar businesses based on the strength of its institutional ownership, risk, earnings, valuation, dividends, analyst recommendations and profitability.

-Village Super Market pays an annual dividend of $1.00 per share and has a dividend yield of 4.6%.
-Village Super Market pays out 73.0% of its earnings in the form of a dividend.
-As a group, “Grocery stores” companies pay a dividend yield of 1.7% and pay out 20.0% of their earnings in the form of a dividend.

-This table compares Village Super Market and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Sell Ratings